 Buley Library features over 500,00 items including books, serials, microforms, maps, media, government documents, rare books and over 100 databases/electronic collections.
 The collections and services occupy four floors - ground, first, second, and third.
 The fourth floor houses the Instructional Technology Department and the School of Graduate Studies, Research, and Innovation.
 More than a dozen librarians specialize in one or more areas of study and are available by appointment for class instruction or individual consultation.

-Begin the tour by clicking on the "First Floor" tab above.
+Begin the tour by clicking on the "First Floor" tab.
 Maps of each floor are included to give you a better orientation of the layout.
 Enjoy your tour!